Great Western Railway (train operating company)

 The company began operating in February 1996 as Great Western Trains, as part of the privatisation of British Rail.
 In December 1998, it became First Great Western after FirstGroup bought out its partners' shares in Great Western Holdings.
 In April 2006, First Great Western, First Great Western Link and Wessex Trains were combined into the new Greater Western franchise and brought under the First Great Western brand.
-The company adopted its current name and a new livery in September 2015 to coincide with the start of a contract that is due to run until June 2028.
+The company adopted its current name and a new livery in September 2015 to coincide with the start of a newly extended contract that was subsequently extended to run until June 2028.

 History

 As part of the privatisation of British Rail, the Great Western InterCity franchise was awarded by the Director of Passenger Rail Franchising to Great Western Holdings in December 1995, and it began operations on 4 February 1996.
 Great Western Holdings was owned by some former British Rail managers (51%), FirstBus (24.5%) and 3i (24.5%).

 In March 1998, FirstGroup bought out its partners' stakes to give it 100% ownership.
 In December 1998, the franchise was rebranded First Great Western.